 - 5.1 Reporting requirements.
-For each BC Fiscal Year following the First Fiscal Year of the Term, the requirement to make a Revenue Sharing Contribution is subject to: - (a) Wet'suwet'en First Nation having published all of the necessary statements and reports before the applicable dates as set out in Article 8; and - (b) Revenue Sharing Contributions not having been suspended under Article 11. - 5.2.
+For each BC Fiscal Year following the First Fiscal Year of the Term, the requirement to make a Revenue Sharing Contribution is subject to: - (a) Kwaw-kwaw-Apilt First Nation having published all of the necessary statements andreports before the applicable dates as set out in Article 8; and - (b) Revenue Sharing Contributions not having been suspended under Article 11. - 5.2.
 Appropriation.
-Notwithstanding any other provisions of this Agreement, the payment of money by British Columbia to Wet'suwet'en First Nation pursuant to this Agreement is subject to: - (a) there being sufficient monies available in an appropriation, as defined in
+Notwithstanding any other provisions of this Agreement, thepayment of money by British Columbia to Kwaw-kwaw-Apilt First Nation pursuant to this Agreement is subject to: - (a) there being sufficient monies available in an appropriation, as defined in the Financial Administration Act, to enable British Columbia in any BC

-- the Financial Administration Act, to enable British Columbia in any BC Fiscal Year or part thereof when any such payment may be required, to make that payment; and - (b) Treasury Board not having controlled or limited, pursuant to the Financial Administration Act, expenditure under any appropriation referred to in (a).
+- Fiscal Year or part thereof when any such payment may be required, tomake that payment; and - (b) Treasury Board not having controlled or limited, pursuant to the Financial Administration Act, expenditure under any appropriation referred to in (a).